Last updated: May 11, 2022 | Archive

 - Locally, among Nest and third-party devices: Nest and third-party devices can directly share information to provide more helpful experiences, such as whether something in the room is moving, what devices in your home are playing content via Cast, temperature data, and the occurrence of smoke or carbon monoxide alarms.

-- Locally, between Nest devices and mobile apps on your phone: to enable content casting and related functionality, features like Home/Away Assist & Home and Away Routines, and certain cases where your device may function like a border router for other Nest devices.
+- Locally, between Nest devices and mobile apps on your phone or tablet: to enable content casting and related functionality, features like Home/Away Assist & Home and Away Routines, and certain cases where your device may function like a border router for other Nest devices.

 - Among Google servers in the cloud: Google uses different storage systems for various home devices.